DoSomething/rogue/docs/endpoints/Legacy/Two/posts.md

 - **updated_at**: (string) optional.
   `Y-m-d H:i:s` format.
 When the post was last updated.
 - **type**: (string).
-  The type of post submitted e.g. photo, voter-reg, text
+  The type of post submitted.
+Must be one of the following types: photo, voter-reg, text, share-social.
 - **action**: (string).
   Describes the bucket the action is tied to.
 A campaign could ask for multiple types of actions throughout the life of the campaign.